 Board employers would prefer junior doctors with outstanding leave at the end of their current rotation to consider taking the payment option.

-However, the option of taking the leave or payment in lieu of the leave will be available to up until the end of the 2021/22 leave year, regardless of any change of board employer, provided the trainee remains in continuous employment within NHS Scotland.
+The option of taking the leave or payment in lieu of the leave will be available to up until the end of the 2021/22 leave year, regardless of any change of board employer.
+This is provided the trainee remains in continuous employment with NHS Scotland.

 For those leaving employment with NHS Scotland before the end of the 2021/22 leave year (for most this will be August 2022), any remaining 2019/20 leave still outstanding will be paid automatically on termination.